| Six Sigma/Continuous

 To overcome these deficiencies a new way

-of organizing for quality is needed
+of organizing for quality is needed Another common feature of the vertical

 hierarchy is that management has the brains while the